fjames86/nefarious/README.md

 ## 1. Introduction

-Nefarious is an NFS implemention (both client and server) in Common Lisp, currently only NFSv3 is supported.
+Nefarious is an NFS implemention (both client and server) in Common Lisp.
+Currently only NFSv3 is supported.

+The Nefarious client has been used successfully with the [FreeNFS](http://sourceforge.net/projects/freenfs/) on Windows 8.1.

+The Nefarious server has been successfully mounted with [nekodrive](https://code.google.com/p/nekodrive/) and the NFS client that comes with Ubuntu Linux.

 ## 2. Client